Evolutionary Psychology and the Persistent Quest for Human Nature

-"Buller hopes that Adapting Minds can clear the way for some actual science about how evolution equips us to have psychologies.
-Anyone with a serious interest in evolution, psychology, or humanity should read it to free their mind for that task."—The New Scientist
+[Buller] hopes that Adapting Minds can clear the way for some actual science about how evolution equips us to have psychologies.
+Anyone with a serious interest in evolution, psychology, or humanity should read it to free their mind for that task.

-"His book, Adapting Minds from MIT Press, is the most persuasive critique of evo psych I have encountered...
-After Adapting Minds it is impossible to ever again think that human behavior is the Stone Age artifact that evolutionary psychology claims.", Sharon Begley, Wall Street Journal
+[H]is book, Adapting Minds from MIT Press, is the most persuasive critique of evo psych I have encountered...
+After Adapting Minds it is impossible to ever again think that human behavior is the Stone Age artifact that evolutionary psychology claims.

-—Kim Sterelny, Victoria University of Wellington, New Zealand, and Australian National University
+Victoria University of Wellington New Zealand and Australian National University